Training Organisation – Learning to Fly!

 Most trainee pilots learn faster by reading up on some theory between flying lessons.
+This is where a trainee pilot can help him or herself through the training course.
 The BGA recommends the publication ‘Passenger to Pilot‘, which includes easy to absorb text and diagrams and was written by the author of the BGA instructors manual.
 As a pilot progresses in training beyond solo, the BGA recommended publication is ‘Bronze and Beyond‘, which was written by and is periodically updated by an experienced gliding instructor.
 Other publications by a variety of authors are available.

 Solo – a milestone towards becoming a qualified pilot!

 The first major milestone during glider pilot training is the first solo flight – that’s a great achievement!

 Bronze & Cross Country Endorsements – becoming a qualified glider pilot